 Enabling students to experiment directly with AI models permits them to form nuanced understanding of AI capabilities.
 As P39 describes: "I learned in class that LLMs are not good at doing math, so I just thought it couldn't compute equations.
-After fiddling around with Reagent, turns out that LLMs also cannot count...
+After fiddling around with Reagent, turns out that LLMs also cannot count . . .
 I didn't realize counting was part of the math it couldn't do.
 I've been able to get a better understanding of concepts in class by actively using reagent."

 Not all conceptual misunderstandings are easy for students to self-diagnose, however.
-While providing API visibility can help students uncover invocation errors, robustness presents an additional risk in the formation of students' conceptual models of the use of AI models.
-For example, we observed students prompting non-tool-use LLMs to look up information on the Internet; students incorrectly prompting Stable Diffusion using direct instructions (e.g., "Generate an image that..."); and students incorrectly formatting chat-based prompts, e.g., placing user queries in "Assistant:" blocks.
+While providing API visibility can help students uncover invocation errors, robustness presents an additional risk in the formation of students' conceptual models of the use of large AI models.
+For example, we observed students prompting an LLM to look up information on the Internet; students incorrectly prompting TTI models using direct instructions (e.g. "Generate an image that..."); and students incorrectly formatting chat-based prompts, e.g. placing user queries in "Assistant:" blocks.

 Even in these cases, models often respond similarly to how they would when prompted correctly.
-Therefore, these errors can go unnoticed by students, more easily than invocation errors that can be noticed by inspecting model inputs.
+Therefore, these errors can go unnoticed by students, more easily than simple invocation errors.
 We often observed models responding to this kind of query with hallucinated information (in the case of demands for Internet lookups) or subpar results (in the case of incorrect TTI prompt structure).
 Students sought less aid from course staff in integrating their code with REAGENT than the authors have come to expect from courses that make use of traditional APIs.
 Where a mistake in a traditional API typically results in an error that causes students to seek help in office hours, AI APIs may not complain at all.

 That does not preclude errors, however.
-Since model robustness can obscure fundamental misunderstandings, instructor visibility into AI prompts is invaluable for keeping an eye on students' mastery without needing to dig into student code.
+Since model robustness can obscure fundamental misunderstandings, we believe that the direct visibility into students' AI prompting afforded by REAGENT is invaluable in helping instructors keep an eye on students' mastery without needing to dig into student code.
 One potential direction of future work would be to give educators high-level visibility into certain types of suspect prompting strategies, like "linters" for the fuzzier world of AI prompting, to provide more proactive insights into where misunderstandings need to be corrected.

 Other features of REAGENT designed primarily to address logistical challenges proved to be valuable in building targeted understanding.
-Routing requests through REAGENT helps students switch quickly between AI models, helping to focus attention on more general principles of AI capabilities, rather than on specifics about provider APIs.
-Clear, centralized budgets help students to find the right tools for open-ended projects without needing to shuffle budget between platforms and to reason about AI model costs within the context of their projects.
+By routing requests through REAGENT, instructors help students switch quickly between AI models from different providers without dealing with the friction of changing the backend API, which helps to focus students' attention on building an understanding of the general capabilities of AI models, rather than learning specifics about provider APIs.
+By giving students clear, centralized budgets, instructors can help students explore to find the right tools for open-ended projects without needing to shuffle budget between platforms.
+In addition, visibility into these budgets permits students to reason about AI model costs within the context of their projects.